CEO and Registrar of the Condominium Authority of Ontario (CAO)

 The CAO is mandated to help protect the rights of condo owners, residents, and directors by providing them with easy-to-understand online services and resources.
 These include information on owners’ rights and responsibilities, mandatory training for condo directors, resources to help condo owners and residents resolve common issues, and Canada’s first fully-online dispute resolution service, the Condominium Authority Tribunal.

-The CAO’s wealth of resources has been developed to support and empower Ontario’s condo sector, which has grown significantly over the past 15 to 20 years.
-More than 1.6 million Ontarians live in condos and that number continues to grow, with condos comprising almost 60 percent of new home builds.
+The CAO’s wealth of resources has been developed to support and empower Ontario’s condo sector, which has grown significantly over the past 15–20 years.
+More than 1.6 million Ontarians live in condos and that number continues to grow, with condos comprising almost 60% of new home builds.
 “The CAO was established in response to a call from condo communities across the province for services to enhance consumer protection and for ways to solve issues and settle disputes,” says Dafoe.